primer/css/README.md

 In addition, please read through our [contributing guidelines](https://github.com/primer/primer/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

 All HTML and CSS should conform to the [style guidelines](http://primercss.io/guidelines).

-Editor preferences are available in the [editor config](https://github.com/primer/primer/blob/master/.editorconfig) for easy use in common text editors.
-Read more and download plugins at <http://editorconfig.org>.

 ## Versioning